 FFAR Grant Addresses Precision Irrigation Scheduling for Specialty Crops

 BOULDER (November 20, 2020) – Farmers growing specialty crops, like fruits, vegetables and tree nuts, currently lack access to cost-effective irrigation guidance tools.
 Due to the complexities of farming diversified crops with different growth patterns and water requirements, specialty crops are often over-irrigated.
 Precision irrigation, including automated or remotely controlled systems, can address these challenges.
-The Foundation for Food and Agriculture Research (FFAR) awarded a $500,000 grant to GeoVisual Analytics to improve precision irrigation tools for specialty crop growers.
+The Foundation for Food & Agriculture Research (FFAR) awarded a $500,000 grant to GeoVisual Analytics to improve precision irrigation tools for specialty crop growers.
 The University of Arizona Yuma Center of Excellence for Desert Agriculture (YCEDA), the University of California and Western Growers Association (WGA) provided matching funds and/or in kind support for a total investment of $1.3 million.

 The Western US is the primary provider of fresh fruits, vegetables and nuts across the country; standard industry irrigation practices for many crops in this region apply excess amounts of water.
 This over-irrigation results in water quality concerns, including the leaching of fertilizer-derived nitrates into groundwater, where they act as environmental pollutants.
 Additionally, depleted groundwater levels can cause sea water to leak into coastal aquifers, potentially contaminating the drinking water of millions.

 Existing irrigation technologies can be challenging to adopt given the management complexities of specialty crop farms, leaving farmers few practical options to maintain market quality and yields while meeting water regulations.